PeterMosmans/ansible-role-bootstrap/README.md

 available, the role will still continue.

+**bootstrap_reboot_allowed**: Whether Ansible is allowed to perform a reboot, if the kernel version has changed, or when the network has become 'unresponsive' (for instance after a hostname change).
+The default is false.

 **bootstrap_users**: A nested lists with users to add, with their SSH key, and
 optional: encrypted password, git repos to install (e.g. dotfiles), and installers to run (e.g. setting up symlinks).
 Example: